SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>
 ## Summary

-This completes Exercise 3, Next proceed to [Exercise 4](../ex4/README.md), where we will achieve a similar flow to consume events emitted upon support case creation in SAP Service Cloud V2.
+This completes Exercise 3.
+Next, proceed to [Exercise 4](../ex4/README.md), where we will achieve a similar flow to consume events emitted upon support case creation in SAP Service Cloud V2.